-Just a few success stories
+Just a few stories of people you helped

 People who come to NHCO for help are working hard toward getting back on their feet.
 We cheer each step forward is a success!
 Read some of their stories here.